mojule/api-factory/readme.md

 - Controlling mutations of state (allows for undo/redo etc)

-We use this internally to get a single unified API that works over various tree formats, particularly an API over the browser DOM/a virtual DOM ala jQuery, with various custom plugins for different use cases and to keep the core API compact.
+We use this internally to get a single unified API that works over various tree formats, particularly an API over the browser DOM/a virtual DOM a la jQuery, with various custom plugins for different use cases and to keep the core API compact.

 ## Install